franzbu/EnhancedSpaces.spoon/README.md

 I dismissed my multi-monitor arrangement in favor of virtual screens years ago and have never looked back.
 I started out using macOS' built-in Spaces and used add-ons that added improvements to Apple's rather simplistic approach.
 However, Apple hasn't seemed to care to be looking out for any developers of add-ons for Spaces, and recent changes to macOS made the use of any of the add-ons that provided deeper integration such as moving windows to other Spaces impossible.

-So I've decided to develop an application that manages mSpaces and windows in the way I've always wanted it.
+So I've decided to develop an application that manages mSpaces and windows in the way I've always wanted.
 One of the main goals throughout development has been to  make managing your mSpaces and windows straightforward, intuitive, and efficient.

 EnhancedSpaces has a wide range of feature, such as switching and moving windows between mSpaces, using sticky windows, and automatically opening windows on pre-arranged mSpaces in pre-arranged sizes and positions.
 Using EnhancedSpaces' window manager you can resize and position your windows with keyboard shortcuts or, optionally, with your mouse or trackpad.